CppCXY/VSCode-EmmyLuaCodeStyle/README.md

 4. The plug-in performance can meet the rapid response within 100000 lines of a single file

 5. The auto import is enabled by default.
 For the configuration document, please refer to https://github.com/CppCXY/EmmyLuaCodeStyle

+6. If you cannot start the plugin, check if there is MSVCP140_ATOMIC_WAIT.dll

 ## 配置(Configure)